jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

     ```
     Looking at the traceback starting from the bottom
     - `tests/test_attribute_error.py:7: AttributeError` the location i.e. filename and line number and name of the Exception that is raised
-    - `E       AttributeError: module 'module' has no attribute 'variable_0'` an explanation of the error which is raised because the module we imported has no definitions named `variable_0`. we update our list of exceptions encountered
+    - `E       AttributeError: module 'module' has no attribute 'variable_0'` an explanation of the error raised.
+The module we imported has no definitions named `variable_0`.
+We update our list of exceptions encountered
         ```python
         # Exceptions Encountered
         # AssertionError